merenlab/merenlab.org/software/anvio/help/programs/anvi-matrix-to-newick/index.md

   display: true
 ---

-Takes a distance matrix, returns a newick tree..
+Takes a distance matrix, returns a newick tree.

 See **[program help menu](../../../vignette#anvi-matrix-to-newick)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.